 By Benjamin Scafidi

 Dr. Benjamin Scafidi is a Senior Fellow at the Georgia Public Policy Foundation and a professor of economics and director of the Education Economics Center at Kennesaw State University.
+This commentary is based on his Issue Analysis, “Balancing the Books in Education,” released January 26, 2017.
 The Foundation is an independent think tank that proposes market-oriented approaches to public policy to improve the lives of Georgians.
 Nothing written here is to be construed as necessarily reflecting the view of the Georgia Public Policy Foundation or as an attempt to aid or hinder the passage of any bill before the U.S. Congress or the Georgia Legislature.

 © Georgia Public Policy Foundation (January 27, 2017).
 Permission to reprint in whole or in part is hereby granted, provided the author and his affiliations are cited.